Brake Caliper Replacement Cost

 How much does it cost to replace brake calipers?

-As you can see, the price of parts was pretty steady between brands — but the cost of labor was all over the place.
-Generally speaking, luxury or performance brands like Audi, BMW and Porsche command higher labor rates, especially if you get your vehicle serviced at the dealership.
-(That’s why visiting a third-party, ASE-certified technician is a great way to cut costs.)
+As you can see, brake caliper replacement costs can vary significantly.
+Generally, luxury or performance brands like Audi, BMW and Porsche command higher labor rates, especially if you get your vehicle serviced at the dealership.

 Factors that affect the cost of brake calipers